- September 28, 2021

 - Try shopping at dollar stores.
 You will be suprised how discounted stores can help you keep a budget!

 - Kids at college?
-You can try shopping for used books online.
+You can try shopping for some used books online.

 Being a little create can go a long way!